WildSeed Tasmania

 Seeds per gram: 250

-Convovulus angustissimus (erubescens) 'Pink Bindweed'
+Convolvulus angustissimus 'Pink Bindweed'

 Twining plant forming loose clumps to 0.3 metres.
 Pink flowers in spring/summer.